thumphries/.emacs.d/README.md

 Starting with the value of `x`, thread each expression through `forms`.

-Insert `x` at the position signified by the token `it` in the first form.
+Insert `x` at the position signified by the symbol `it` in the first form.
 If there are more forms, insert the first form at the position signified by `it` in in second form, etc.